What is Damascus steel? And why choose this steel?

 Appearance: Patterned handles, patterned blades too, can be displayed, huge selection of damascus for all tastes.

-The edge : The blade of a Damascus stays sharp longer than other basic knives , and the time to sharpen it is considerably reduced .
+The blade sharp other basic knives , sharpen .

-Power : The Damascus knife is extremely powerful in cutting , which gives it a large place in kitchen knives, and even in hunting .
+which place in kitchen knives, and even in .

 No Air: Due to the Damascus blade manufacturing process there are no bubbles or air pockets during forging.
 This eliminates the few spots that are meant to weaken your blade.